top of page

 Understanding Investor Control

-One of the most important compliance considerations in both PPLI and PPVA is investor control.
-And it’s where many well-intentioned strategies can go wrong.
+One of the most important compliance considerations in both PPLI and PPVA is investor control, and it's where many well-intentioned strategies can go wrong.

 The IRS prohibits policyholders from directly or indirectly controlling the investment decisions inside a life insurance or annuity contract.
 That means while clients can choose among available investment options, they cannot direct trades or dictate specific actions within those accounts.
 Violating this rule could result in the entire contract being disqualified and treated as a taxable investment account.